mrmaxedtank/ge-data/README.md

 as methods for gathering data from the rs wiki, which offers data gathered with the another 3rd party client called Runelite.

+In order to enrich the limited data from the official API I have resorted to scraping the official webpage which contains more accurate data in the source.
+This function is automatically started when an update to the OSRS API is detected.

 ## Installation
 **Instructions will follow**